-With the JFrog DevOps Platform, and with our Xray software composition analysis solution in particular, you protect your entire software release cycle – coding, building, testing, distributing and production monitoring.
+With the JFrog DevOps Platform, and with our Xray Software Composition Analysis (SCA) solution in particular, you protect your entire software distribution cycle – coding, building, testing, distributing and production monitoring.
 These automated security and compliance checks are built into all your development and release processes.
 As a result, you get unparalleled visibility into your security posture, and are able to zero in quickly on the most critical threats impacting your SDLC.

 In short: With JFrog, developers, security and DevOps teams get empowered to detect, prioritize and remediate security and compliance issues quickly and continuously – without having to be security experts.